Kney-Delach/Mathex/README.md

 1. **Search for related issues** - search the existing issues so that you don't create duplicates.

-2. **Create a testcase** - Please create the smallest isolated testcase that you can that reproduces your bug.
+2. **Create a test case** - please create the smallest possible isolated test case that reproduces your bug.

-3. **Share as much information as possible** - everything little helps, OS, drivers, all that stuff.
+3. **Share as much information as possible** - every little bit of information helps, OS, drivers, all that stuff.

 <a name="license"></a>
 ## License